Raechil na Garnussil na Gallam

 I am looking forward to the trip, though, if not the arrival.

-I hope to see more of the world.
+I hope to see more of the world before I die.

 It will take many days to reach Alamata, much can happen in that time.